xandry/librebread/README.md

 # librebread

-Librebread is server for mock SMS sender services for testing purposes.
+Librebread is server for mock SMS sender services and smtp service for testing purposes.
 SmsRu and Devino telecom has beed imaplemended.
 Librebread is just random name

 ## Docker